bianca-mihaela-stan/Calculus---CDI/README.md

 This course was taught by Ilias Petre.

-This course gave us a very fast paced overview of Calculus.
+This course gave us a fast paced overview of Calculus.
 We covered:
 - metric spaces, number sequences, convergence, divergence
 - series of numbers, convergence, divergence
 - topological spaces